last-ent/last-ent.github.io/posts/option-type-in-practice.md

 final case class UserInfoFound() extends DBResponse final case class UserInfoNotFound() extends DBResponse

-final case class DBError(msg: String) extends RuntimeException(msg) with DBErrorResponse
+final case class DBError(msg: String)
+    extends RuntimeException(msg)
+    with DBErrorResponse
 ```

-It is possible for an authenticated user to not have User Info[^3] in database.
+It is possible for an authenticated user to not have `UserInfo`[^3] in database.

-If we look at definition of `Option` Type
+If we look at definition of `Option` type

 > `Option` type denotes presence (`Some(value)`) or absence (`None`) of a value.[^4]